Environmental impacts of animal agriculture: Consumption and production trends

-Multiple studies have found that increases in meat consumption are currently associated with human population growth and rising individual incomes or GDP and therefore, the environmental impacts of meat will increase unless behaviours change.
+Multiple studies have found that increases in meat consumption are currently associated with human population growth and rising individual incomes or GDP, and therefore, the environmental impacts of meat production and consumption will increase unless current behaviours change.

-Changes in demand for meat may change the environmental impact of meat production by influencing how much meat is produced.
-It has been estimated that global meat consumption may double from 2000 to 2050, mostly as a consequence of increasing world population, but also partly because of increased per capita meat consumption (with much of the per capita consumption increase occurring in the developing world).
+Changes in demand for meat will influence how much is produced, thus changing the environmental impact of meat production.
+It has been estimated that global meat consumption may double from 2000 to 2050, mostly as a consequence of the increasing world population, but also partly because of increased per capita meat consumption (with much of the per capita consumption increase occurring in the developing world).
 The human population is projected to grow to 9 billion by 2050, and meat production is expected to increase by 40%.
-Global production and consumption of poultry meat have recently been growing at more than 5 percent annually.
+Global production and consumption of poultry meat have been growing recently at more than 5% annually.
 Meat consumption typically increases as people and countries get richer.
-According to an article written by Dave Roos "industrialised Western nations average more than 220 pounds of meat per person per year, while the poorest African nations average less than 22 pounds per person."
 Trends also vary among livestock sectors.
-For example, global consumption per capita of pork has increased recently (almost entirely due to changes in consumption within China), while global consumption per capita of ruminant meats has been declining.
+For example, global pork consumption per capita has increased recently (almost entirely due to changes in consumption within China), while global consumption per capita of ruminant meats has been declining.

-The Neo-Malthusian concept proposes that there will be an increased demand for food supplies with population growth, which will lead to the inability to sustain a healthy population.
-The rate of human population growth is outpacing that of the food supply, which is growing at a slower pace.
-Mohan Roa suggests that if the world's population exceeds the threshold of the amount of food needed to sustain it, there is a risk of famine.
-Yet, reducing the birth rate among humans could prevent a significant impact on the global food supply.
-In 1952, India launched an official family planning program to reduce the population growth rate, which promoted the use of IUDs, vasectomies, and female sterilization.

 Resource use

-Food consumption

-Depending on the production system and the type of feed, it takes between 0.9 and 7.9kg of grain to produce 1kg of beef, between 0.1 to 4.3kg of grain to produce 1kg of pork and 0 to 3.5kg of gains to produce 1kg of chicken.